Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Perspectives: the projective dynamics and the statistical properties

 Moreover, near the boundaries of the partition the normalization introduces strong nonlinearities, and the local Jacobian $D\widehat{\mathfrak{P}}_r(x)$ can have eigenvalues larger than or equal to $1$ in modulus for some $x$, suggesting intermittent or non-uniformly hyperbolic behaviour.
 The numerical plots of Section~\ref{SECTISeconNumerSimul} are consistent with the picture that, depending on $r$, the system displays an alternation between parameter intervals where all sampled trajectories converge to a finite periodic orbit, and intermediate intervals where orbits appear to accumulate on more complicated sets (for instance, apparently quasi-periodic invariant curves) and exhibit sensitive dependence on initial conditions within their basin.\\

-From the statistical point of view, the numerical evidence already rules out the simplest scenario of a single global attractor with a unique physical measure for each value of $r$.
-The simulations in the previous section, and in particular the two-dimensional plots at fixed restitution coefficient (see, e.g., Figure~\ref{FIGUR10Orb_r=.2}), show that for certain values of $r$ the dynamics of $\widehat{\mathfrak{P}}_r$ displays a genuine coexistence of different types of attracting objects: several periodic sinks, together with a whole family of apparently quasi-periodic invariant curves.
+From the statistical point of view, the rigorous analysis of the mapping $\mathfrak{P}$, when its orbits remain in the domain of the matrix $P_2$ on the one hand (see Section \ref{SSECTSpectStudyMatri_P_i_}), and the study of the stable periodic orbits on the other hand (see Theorem \ref{THEORStabi____132312}), implies that the simplest scenario of a single global attractor with a unique physical measure is impossible in certain parameter ranges of $r$.
+The simulations in the previous section, and in particular the two-dimensional plots at fixed restitution coefficient (see, e.g., Figure~\ref{FIGUR10Orb_r=.2}), show that for certain values of $r$ the dynamics of $\widehat{\mathfrak{P}}_r$ displays a genuine coexistence of different types of attracting objects: several periodic sinks, together with a whole family of quasi-periodic invariant curves (quasi-periodic in the sense that, for any positive number $\varepsilon > 0$ and any point $\mathfrak{P}^n(x_0)$ of an orbit on such invariant curves, there exists $k = k(n,\varepsilon)$ such that $\vert \mathfrak{P}^n(x_0) - \mathfrak{P}^{n+k}(x_0) \vert \leq \varepsilon$).
 Varying the initial condition, one obtains different invariant ellipses for the same parameter $r$, and the union of these curves appears to fill a region of positive two-dimensional Lebesgue measure in the $(w_1,w_2)$-representation.\\

 Each individual invariant curve is a one-dimensional set and therefore has zero Lebesgue measure in the ambient section, but their union occupies a positive-measure region.
 This picture is consistent with the existence of an {uncountable} family of invariant curves $\{\Lambda_t\}_{t\in T}$, possibly forming a lamination of this region.
 On each curve $\Lambda_t$, typical time-averages converge to an ergodic invariant probability $\mu_t$ supported on that curve (often equivalent to arc-length), while periodic sinks support atomic invariant measures.
 Thus, for a fixed $r$, one should expect \emph{infinitely many} invariant probability measures for $\widehat{\mathfrak{P}}_r$, parametrized at least by the label $t$ of the invariant curve.
 None of these measures is absolutely continuous with respect to the two-dimensional Lebesgue measure, and a global absolutely continuous invariant probability is unlikely to exist in such regimes (see the next section for more details).\\